Valhallah/veeam-take-home/README.md

 * You can send the completed task as a .zip file or a link to an open repository.
 * Please let us know if you have any questions about the task and requirements.
 And enjoy coding!

+# Veeam Software - Test task Dev Notes

+Hi, there! my name is Valyn Hall and I'm a candidate for the open UI Developer position.
+This was a great task!
+I had to use all my juinor dev just out of school powers to remember all the vanillaJS and plain CSS pitfalls and quirks, it was a fun challenge not using any frameworks.
+Probably my favorite takehome so far.
+I appreciate your considration and I'm sorry for taking right up to the wire to finish.
+I was part of a bridal party in a wedding this weekend and I did get admonished once for coding in between taking pictures, lol.
+Looking forward to chatting soon!

+Peace, love, and JavaScript <3

+~Valyn Hall~